Transfer of personal data to a third country

 The European Commission has also assessed that the level of protection is adequate in certain areas or under special conditions in the following countries:

-- Canada, if their legislation for protection of personal data in the private sector is applicable to the recipient's personal data processing.
+Canada, if their legislation for protection of personal data in the private sector is applicable to the processing of the receiverpient's personal data processing.

-Personal data may be transferred to a country outside the EU/EEA if you take appropriate protection measures:
+Personal data may be transferred to a country outside the EU/EEA if you put in place appropriate safeguards:

 - Binding Corporate Rules